 Once you enter the castle it’s in to a long, straight hallway with nothing in it.
 Ah, finally!
 A room from KH2/BBS that isn’t afraid to be what it truly is inside!
 I respect your confidence and candour, uninspiring tunnel-room!
 Bland on, you dingy pebble. (more…)

 You might remember I said we’d be back in the Mirage Arena to cover the second stretch of challenges for Arena Mode.
 Well, here we are!
-Once again, Mirage Arena screenshots are from me, but we’ll be rejoining Spazbo4 part-way down the post when we return to the plot.
+Once again, Mirage Arena screenshots are from me, but we’ll be rejoining Spazbo4 when we return to the plot.

-The first challenge at Arena Level 6+ is at Rank 7: Combined Threat, which is only available after Radiant Garden, since it ends with a battle against the Trinity Armour!
+The first challenge at Arena Level 6+ is at Rank 7: Combined Threat.
+Combined Threat is only available after Radiant Garden, since it ends with a battle against the Trinity Armour!
 As if you weren’t going to get tired of fighting that thing after three story encounters!
 Clearing Combined Threat with Aqua gives you the Sky Climber Command Style, which you might remember from Ven’s coverage of Mirage Arena. (more…)